soyoung97/ListT5/README.md

-- official repository for the paper: "ListT5: Listwise Reranking with Fusion-in-Decoder Improves Zero-shot Retrieval"
+- Official repository for the paper: "ListT5: Listwise Reranking with Fusion-in-Decoder Improves Zero-shot Retrieval"
 - The code will be updated soon!
+- Please email to `soyoung.yoon@snu.ac.kr` for any questions about this work!

 ### Model checkpoints (huggingface)